LunarX-ONE/White-Paper/README.md

-# LunarX WhitePaper - World Wide Table for Data Driven Decentralized Applications
+# LunarX WhitePaper - Universal Middleware to DApps

 ![](https://img.shields.io/badge/White--Paper-v0.6.0-green.svg)

->LunarX is a World Wide distributed Table, designed for building a decentralized, economic, temper proof, anonymous and autonomous data management infrastructure for decentralized applications(DApp) and their users.
+>LunarX is an universal middleware, designed for building a decentralized, economic, temper proof, anonymous and autonomous data management infrastructure for decentralized applications(DApp) and their users.

 >It resembles database systems, but without centralized servers.
 Every peer joining the LunarX network becomes a part of the whole data service system, providing data access functionality to clients.